WilliamJ3795/react-portfolio/README.md

   To install this apllication, please follow the steps below:
   - Clone the repo through your terminal
   - open repo in your code editor, open intergrated terminal and enter `npm install`
+  - once all dependencies are installed, enter `npm start`

   ## Features